ShengHuaWu/Vapor3Series/Relationship/README.md

 Unlike a parent-child relationship, a sibling relationship doesn't have constraints between two models, for example, if there is a sibling relationship between our `Pet` and `Category` models, a pet can belong one or more categories and a category can contain one or more pets.
 However, we cannot just add a reference to our `Category` directly in our `Pet` model, because it's too inefficient to query.
 Instead, we need a separate model to hold on to the sibling relationship and it's called a pivot.
-Let's create our new pivot model in Terminal and regenerate our Xcode project file.
+Let's create our new pivot model with Terminal and regenerate our Xcode project file.
 ```
 touch Sources/App/Models/PetCategoryPivot.swift
 vapor xcode -y